AlfonsoPajader/Azure-Honeypot-Project/README.md

 # Reflection
 <img width="619" alt="Screenshot 2024-06-07 at 8 08 21 AM" src="https://github.com/AlfonsoPajader/Azure-Honeypot-Project/assets/142128030/edeb8b7b-fbec-4271-82cf-c296b829f93a">

 After 24 hours, more logs have been captured and displayed on the map.
 Most of the attacks are originating from the Netherlands.
-Vulnerabilities such as firewall and ports need to be appropriately considered to have a secure host.
+A defender can perform reconnaisance and start profiling on the attack.
 Given the map, it can give insights on how to improve one's security posture and response.
-A defender can perform reconnaisance on the attack.
 For example, if the defender knows what type of attack they're using, they can implement certain controls to strengthen their security.

+Vulnerabilities such as firewall ports need to be appropriately considered to have a secure host.
+Only enable services as needed.
+As a result, this will decrease the scope of the attack, and will allow defenders to focus on what's relevant.

 # Reference
  - [Josh Madakor](https://youtu.be/RoZeVbbZ0o0?si=VXqGOxIOS2tumEdc)